Weekend Reading: What You Do Matters Most

 Confidence is soaring…everywhere.

 Last weekend we showed multiple charts of surging investor confidence all at, or near, record levels.
-But while investors are indeed confident about the markets over the coming year, and manufacturing surveys (sentiment) have also surged to near record levels.
+But while investors are indeed confident about the markets over the coming year, business and manufacturing surveys (sentiment) have also surged to near record levels.
 The National Federation Of Independent Businesses (NFIB) just released their December survey which showed a near record level of confidence for business owners.

 One thing to notice is that spikes in optimism have generally occurred near peaks in the market.